teosusnjak/covid19NZ/README.md

 ![COVID19](https://gdp-live.s3-ap-southeast-2.amazonaws.com/covid19/Current+and+Predicted+New+Confirmed+COVID-19+Cases+in+NZ+-+scenario+3+16-04-2020.jpg)

-The number in the previous graph translate to total expected COVID-19 cases across NZ.
+The numbers in the previous graph translate to total expected COVID-19 cases across NZ.
 As in the previous graph, this figure will also adjust over the coming days to the new infection rate data which captures the effects of social isolation currently in force in NZ.

 ![COVID19](https://gdp-live.s3-ap-southeast-2.amazonaws.com/covid19/Current+and+Predicted+Total+Confirmed+COVID-19+Cases+in+NZ+-+scenario+3+16-04-2020.jpg)